 1. Determine your specific business needs and goals

-Next, there are local accountants, who are hands-on and can provide a second set of eyes for your books.
-Local accountants typically do not provide any technology or software needed to dive into the operational side of the business.
+Next, there are local accountants who are hands-on and can provide a second set of eyes for your books.
+Local accountants typically do not offer any technology or software needed to dive into the operational side of the business.
 Moreover, local bookkeepers do not possess the specific skill set that restaurants require for financial accounting and compliance practices versus traditional operational accounting.
 This almost always creates more work for the operator as they are caught between an authority figure without experience and a system with no controls.

 Lastly, there is the combination of software and service.
 Managed Finance as a Service (Faas), or tech-enabled services, offer a unified technology platform with a team of industry experts for support and education.
 This type of accounting service provides experts to help set measurable goals and support the tactics to attain those goals, combined with purpose-built software to achieve financial and operational success.

 As with any significant business decision, it’s paramount that you balance all your business needs.
 This is the only way to ensure a successful outcome from your decision.
 Utilizing the decision-making triangle helps to do so.
 Ask yourself if your choice positively affects your guests, your team, and ultimately, your profits.
 If the answer is “no” to any of those, you must reconsider or reframe the activity.

 2. Determine your budget for an accounting service

 Once you’ve determined your restaurant’s specific financial and operational accounting needs, it’s essential to determine your budget for the services.